 Themes can cross multiple years and release cycles.

-Initiatives are used to align development efforts to achieve a theme.
-And initiatives ensure you know that things are going in the right direction.
+Initiatives are used to align development efforts to achieve thematic goals.
+And initiatives can help you be sure that product development is heading in the right direction.
 An initiative might span multiple themes, for instance incorporating features for API, performance, and mobile.

 From there, an initiative breaks down into feature requirements.